ICOS-Carbon-Portal/infrastructure/local_dev/README.md

 just create-vm run-playbooks
 ```
 If this succeeds, an LXC container with the required services should now be running, and you should be able to run both the `meta` and `data` services.

+Next, you need to set up nginx to work as a proxy, using the datalocal.icos-cp.eu and metalocal.icos-cp.eu domains.
+Unfortunately nginx must currently be run from outside of the container, on the local machine.

+1. Copy the contents of `nginx/hosts` to your `etc/hosts` file.
+2. Change directory to the nginx folder, then run the `make_certs.sh` script.
+3. Run nginx: `nginx -c /absolute/path/to/infrastructure/local_dev/nginx/nginx.conf`

+Now, if you navigate to `datalocal.icos-cp.eu` from the machine after starting the data app, you should be able to access the front-end properly.

 ### Development/Testing